Hi, I’m your host, Bill Thorness. Thanks for visiting my site.

 I also give regular presentations and workshops on gardening, bicycling and writing topics.
 “The Extended Harvest,” my two-hour video class on Craftsy.com teaches many of the edible gardening techniques in my books.

-Join me on Substack to read my newsletter Annotations, which covers memoir, family, history and other topics.
+Join me on Substack to read my regular column Annotations, which covers memoir, family, history and other topics.
 Read past entries and subscribe to get each edition delivered to your in-box.

 I’m active in a number of organizations, including Master Gardeners, Seattle Tree Fruit Society, Phinney Neighborhood Association, Ballard Food Bank, Plant Amnesty and the King County Seed Lending Library.
 I’m a former instructor and am currently an advisor for the University of Washington’s Certificate in Editing program.